Our Disciplic Succession:

 This is a principle mantra in the Rg Veda.
 Before anyone approaches a new duty, he should think about his own position.
 We have been instructed by this verse from the Vedas to think in this way: “You are under the vigilant eye of your guardian, and that great eye is as living as the sun; its glance is just like that of the sun which is over your head.
 Like a light that can pierce through to see anything within you.
 His piercing glance is upon you.”
 With this understanding of identity we should approach our duty.
 We are never encouraged to think that we stand firmly here on solid earth, and that on the basis of a strong position, independent of His grace we can carry out our dharma.

-We are units of the conscious world—the Krsna conscious world—and somehow we have come within this material conception of existence, the world of matter.
+We are units of the conscious world—the Krishna conscious world—and somehow we have come within this material conception of existence, the world of matter.
 Matter is what we can exploit, the objective side of reality, and the subjective side is the element we should revere.
 Our relationship with the subjective is that of reverence and devotion to the higher entity, and not that of exploitation or enjoyment.
 Real enjoyment, divine enjoyment, comes from service— not from exploitation.

 We must understand all these basic principles.
-Bhaktivedanta Swami Maharaja once remarked to me that although the engineers in New York have built so many skyscraper buildings that will stand for ages, they were never mindful of how long their own bodies would last.
+Bhaktivedanta Swami Maharaj once remarked to me that although the engineers in New York have built so many skyscraper buildings that will stand for ages, they were never mindful of how long their own bodies would last.
 The buildings will stand for a long, long time.
 But those who will live in those buildings have forgotten how long their bodies will stand.
 In this way people are very busy on the objective side, but they are neglecting the subjective values.
 Their concern is with objects and not with who will use them.
 They think that no subjective cultivation is necessary for the user of the objective world.
 In this way they give all importance to the objective side, neglecting totally the subjective side.

 CONSCIOUSNESS RAYS